picosh/official-blog/pgs-trailing-slash-2024-04-02.md

 - [GH Issue](https://github.com/picosh/pico/issues/115)

-Hopefully no one will be impacted by this change, but you might want to prevent the permenant redirects in your static sites by always providing a trailing slash to directories.
+Hopefully no one will be impacted by this change, but you might want to prevent the permanent redirects in your static sites by always providing a trailing slash to directories.